Masterjii/Apple-Calculator-/README.md

 - Click the buttons to perform calculations.
 - Use your keyboard to input numbers and operators.
-- The clear button (C) clears the input.
+- The clear button (AC) clears the input.

 ## How it Works